List of medications for dry cough. Review of cough reflex suppressants. What you need to know during treatment

 Contraindications to the use of codeine: hypersensitivity, arrhythmia, hypotension, collapse, pneumonia, respiratory failure, bronchial asthma, alcohol poisoning, epilepsy, traumatic brain injury, impaired liver and kidney function, low blood clotting, intoxication diarrhea, pregnancy.

-The side effects of ethylmorphine are similar to those of codeine: drug dependence, allergic phenomena, constipation, nausea, vomiting, etc.
+Side effects of ethylmorphine are similar to those of codeine: drug dependence, allergic phenomena, constipation, nausea, vomiting, etc.

 Non-narcotic antitussives

-Butamirat- centrally acting cough medicine; the drug reduces the excitability of the cough nerve center, and also has a moderate anti-inflammatory, bronchodilatory and expectorant effect.
+Butamirat- centrally acting cough medicine; the drug reduces the excitability of the cough nerve center, and also has a moderate anti-inflammatory, bronchodilator and expectorant effect.
 Butamirate is prescribed for acute and chronic cough of any etiology.

 Side effects may include: allergic phenomena, nausea, constipation, dry mouth.